-If you’re a social media marketer, two things are almost certain: You spend a lot of time on your mobile phone, and you spend even more time teaching your friends and colleagues how to use the latest apps and features because you’re at the forefront of it all.
+If you’re a social media marketer, you need to keep up with Social Media News and Trends and two things are almost certain: You spend a lot of time on your mobile phone, and you spend even more time teaching your friends and colleagues how to use the latest apps and features because you’re at the forefront of it all.

 Social media is constantly evolving.
 For example, Snapchat’s parent company, Snap Inc., unveiled nine huge new features in 2016 alone.
 This makes marketers beg the question: How do I keep track of everything that’s changing — and still have time to do my job?